bayerf42/Lox68k/doc/extensions.md

-# Lox68k extensions to the original Lox language definition
+# Lox68k extensions and changes to the original Lox language definition

 ### Glossary

   * → means *successfully evaluates to*
   * ⟿ means *raises exception*
+  * ⇒ means *prints to terminal*

 ## List datatype